patel-sheel/patel-sheel.github.io/index.md

 </p>

 <p style="text-indent: 55px;">
 Outside of the artifacts which are showcased in my portfolio, there are several projects throughout my time in the Computer Science program which have greatly contributed to my growth as a developer.
 When I first began this program, I believed that software development was just coding.
 However, after going through the courses in this program, I have come to realize there is far more to software development than just coding.
-I gained insight into the collaboration needed in the Software Development Lifecycle (SDLC) as I worked on the final project for CS250 – SDLC.
-My work in CS-370: Current and Emerging Trends taught me the fundamentals of training machine learning models and introduced a new perspective on identifying areas where artificial intelligence could be applied effectively.
+I gained insight into the collaboration needed in the Software Development Lifecycle (SDLC) as I worked on the final project for CS250 - Software Development Lifecycle.
+My work in CS370 - Current and Emerging Trends taught me the fundamentals of training machine learning models and introduced a new perspective on identifying areas where artificial intelligence could be applied effectively.
 My research on AlphaGo Zero was particularly impactful, fundamentally shifting my understanding of the potential applications of AI and machine learning.
 </p>

 <p style="text-indent: 55px;">